JadedCtrl/x-if/README.txt

 X-IF is a portable & object-oriented interactive fiction engine/transpiler.

+It is a WIP, and useless right now!
+Come back later, OK? ~♥

+... now, the rest of this file's just filled with lies.

 The engine can be used to make classic Infocom-esque text-adventures that run in a terminal (with readline support), or to make IF with simple images and sound (with GTK or terminal; the latter via libsixel or manual ASCII art).